Want to take advantage of Nevada solar power this year? There are some new changes to Nevada’s solar laws that you’ll need to know.

 Contact Bell Solar & Electrical Systems and we can assist you.

-If you’re installing solar panels in your home, check to see if you can benefit from any of the following laws.
+If you want to harness solar power in Las Vegas, check to see if you can benefit from any of the following laws.

-After much contention, AB 405 ensured that Nevadans had a right to access renewable energy, and also had the right to obtain easements to obtain solar energy in the event that they faced obstructions.
+After much contention, AB 405 ensured that Nevadans had a right to access renewable energy.
+This bill also confirmed Nevadans’ right to obtain easements for a solar energy system in the event that they faced obstructions.
 Prior to the passage of this bill, homeowners associations (HOAs) had the ability to restrict the ability of homeowners to install solar panels.
-The passage of this bill prevented HOAs from barring the installation of solar panels, and even allowed homeowners to request that neighbors remove obstructions to the installation of solar panels.
+AB 405 stripped HOAs of this power and allowed homeowners to request that neighbors remove solar obstructions.

-Crucially, this bill also restored net metering, which was briefly discontinued in 2015, allowing homeowners to sell the electricity produced by their rooftop solar arrays to Nevada Power.
-The new system is a compromise, where the amount that homeowners are paid for their solar power declines with wider adoption.
-Under the current program, every 80 megawatt increase of rooftop solar production would cause a 7% drop in the price Nevada Power pays to consumers.
-Currently, the utility pays 95% of the market rate for rooftop solar electricity, with this number eventually set to decline to 75%.
+Crucially, this bill also restored net metering, which was briefly discontinued in 2015.
+Homeowners could once again sell the electricity produced by their solar panels in Las Vegas to Nevada Power.
+The new system is a compromise in which every 80 megawatt increase of residential solar power causes a 7% drop in the price Nevada Power pays to consumers.
+Currently, the utility pays a net metering rate equal to 75% the retail rate for energy.

-This bill created the Nevada Clean Energy Fund, which is a nonprofit corporation designed to help residential and commercial solar projects obtain financing.
+This bill created the Nevada Clean Energy Fund, a nonprofit corporation designed to help residential and commercial solar projects obtain financing.
 The fund functions as a “Green bank,” which has successfully served as an intermediary between traditional financial institutions and renewable projects in other states that have created them.
-The NCEF remains under development, but can begin providing assistance to homeowners as it continues to grow.
+The NCEF remains under development but can help homeowners use solar power in Las Vegas as it grows.

 Rooftop solar is becoming more ubiquitous throughout Nevada, and SB 146 was written as a way to acknowledge that isn’t going to change anytime soon.
-This bill requires that state utilities take into account projects such as rooftop solar when determining future energy production.
-While this doesn’t yield direct benefits to homeowners, it further institutionalizes rooftop solar in Nevada and makes it a formal part of energy planning at the state level.
+This bill requires that state utilities take into account projects, such as solar panels in Las Vegas, when determining future energy production.
+While this doesn’t yield direct benefits to homeowners, it further institutionalized Nevada solar power as a formal part of energy planning at the state level.

-AB 465 expands access to rooftop solar to communities that haven’t been able to access solar energy, often due to a lack of resources.
-The bill requires utilities to open access to renewable programs to low-income Nevada residents.
-The bill creates community programs in which at least 25% of participants must be low income, expanding access to solar beyond those who can afford a traditional rooftop array.
-This can be an option for low income residents to tap into renewables.
+AB 465 expands access that underprivileged communities have to rooftop solar.
+The bill requires utilities to open access to Nevada solar energy to low-income residents in the state.
+AB 465 creates community programs in which at least 25% of participants must be low income, expanding access to solar beyond those who can afford a traditional rooftop array.
+This can be an option for low income residents to benefit from Nevada solar power.